DennitchGlitchie/1135LaundryMonitor/README.md

 Had to move to ports 5000 and 5001 to keep only 6083 as the port tranlsation.
 See Wind Monitor NGINX configuration

+5/28/25 Update - Wind Monitor:
+- Seperated the wind webserver into seperate files to have the logging and the webserver generations seperate.
+- wind_logger.py
+- wind_webserver.py
+- start_wind_monitor.sh